SEN (Local Offer)

 - We can also purchase additional equipment if needed.

-- Parents, keyworker, targeted setting support and other outside agencies will all be involved in these decisions.
+- Parents, keyworker, Targeted Setting Support (TSS) and other outside agencies will all be involved in these decisions.

-- The setting will monitor the impact of the support by observations; child centred plans and eyfs next steps.
+- The setting will monitor the impact of the support by observations; child centred plans and the EYFS Next Steps.

 - All of the above will be discussed with parents at each review.